 The advisors preferred a system that uses fixed criteria rather than norm-referenced measures in order to keep the measures simple and to avoid changing goals over time and the use of measures (e.g., standard deviations) that vary by subject.
-This means that recognition would be given when schools meet certain criteria, and there would not be a limit to how many schools can be recognized (unlike the Schools of Distinction which only recognized the top 5% based on improvement).
+This means that recognition would be given when schools meet certain criteria, and there would not be a limit to how many schools can be recognized (unlike the Schools of Distinction which only recognizes the top 5% based on improvement).
 With fixed criteria in place, a school and district would know in advance what it needed to do to receive recognition, regardless of how others perform.
 It would also encourage cooperation among educators because they would not be in competition with one another for recognition.

-The advisors discussed other types of analyses that could provide more accurate results (e.g., structural equation modeling, hierarchical linear modeling, value-added growth models).
+The advisors discussed other types of analyses that could provide more accurate results (e.g., hierarchical linear modeling, value-added growth models).
 However, these methods were not selected because they lack transparency, are overly complex, and are not calculated easily at the school and district levels due to capacity and software limitations.

-All stakeholder groups believed the federal AYP system is not a valid way to identify schools for recognition and additional support.
+All stakeholder groups believed the federal AYP system is not a valid way to identify schools and districts for recognition and additional support.
 The advisors felt the current system is too complex, has too many adjustments, and is neither transparent nor fair in its accountability determinations.
-Moreover, AYP is almost entirely punitive in nature and does not include two subjects (writing and science) that are assessed in a standardized manner statewide, which has resulted in a narrowing of the curriculum.
-AYP's narrow emphasis on students who meet standard has often resulted in more focused help being given to students that perform near that cut point (known as the "bubble kids") and at the expense of students who are farther above and below that level of performance.
+For example, AYP has different goals for reading and math at three different grade levels, the goals change over time, performance is adjusted with margins of error, some students are not counted (those enrolled after October 1), and schools and districts have different minimum numbers (N) for counting the results.
+Moreover, AYP is almost entirely punitive in nature and has unrealistic goals.
+Schools must meet up to 37 goals, and districts must meet as many as 111 goals.
+Not meeting just one goal leads to negative consequences and labeling.
+The consequences are the same regardless of how many goals are missed and by how much.
+If a school "needs improvement," students in groups that meet the goals must be allowed to transfer to another school, with transportation costs paid by the district.
+This can reduce the school's academic performance even further.
+In addition, AYP does not include two subjects (writing and science) that are assessed in a standardized manner statewide, which has resulted in a narrowing of the curriculum.
+Finally, AYP's narrow emphasis on students who meet standard has often resulted in more focused help being given to students that perform near that cut point (sometimes called the "bubble kids") at the expense of students who are farther above and below that level of performance.